-We also produce FMR digest which is an expanded contents listing for each issue of FMR.
-It provides an introduction to the feature theme plus, for each article: the title, the author(s) and their affiliation, the introductory sentence and a link to the full article online.
-FMR digest aims to provide enough information on the theme and each article to enable you to prioritise your reading and to access articles, while still encouraging you to ‘browse’.
+We also produce FMR Editors' briefing which offers headline analysis of the contents plus, for each article: the title, the author(s) and their affiliation, the introductory sentence and a link to the full article online.
 Please feel free to download it, circulate it and/or print it for reference or advocacy purposes.

-How to request a copy of FMR or FMR digest
+How to request a copy of FMR or FMR Editors' briefing

 To request print copies of future issues, please use our print request form in the left-hand menu.

 Before doing so, please note that the full text of all articles is available online.
 If you have reliable and fast Internet access, do consider whether you could read it online – saving paper and costs.

 Please be aware that as a general policy we do not send hard copies of FMR to individuals except in particular circumstances.
 FMR is entirely funded by grants and we have to maximise our scarce resources.
 If you are in the Global North, with good access to the internet, we would encourage you to access FMR online.
 You can receive notification of the latest issue and calls for papers by joining our email alerts list (see below for how to sign up).